What Is Epithelioid Mesothelioma?

 Adenoid Cystic Mesothelioma

-What is the difference between epithelioid mesothelioma and pleural mesothelioma?
+What is the difference between epithelioid mesothelioma and adenocarcinoma?